Burton-Conner House

 Dining Info

-A unique and interesting part of living at Burton-Conner is the opportunity to cook for yourself.
-Every suite in Burton-Conner is equipped with a small kitchen, including a stove, an oven, a sink, at least one fridge, and enough cabinet space for all the people living in that suite.
-Suites also have their own shared kitchen supplies with everything you need for cooking and baking.
-Residents who cook for themselves commonly buy groceries at Target, Wegmans, Trader Joe's, or Whole Foods, most of which are about a mile from the dorm.
+Residents who cook for themselves commonly buy groceries at Target, H-Mart, Trader Joe's, or Whole Foods, most of which are about a mile from the dorm.
 There is a shuttle that runs from the dorms to Trader Joe's and Whole Foods on the weekends, and a shuttle to Costco every other weekend.
-Many residents also make use of grocery delivery services, like Daily Table, Amazon Fresh, or Instacart.
+Many residents also make use of grocery delivery services, like Daily Table, Amazon Fresh, Instacart, and Weee.
+Residents who do not cook for themselves can be on MIT meal plans or buy meals from food options on and near campus ($10 Chipotle meal plan anyone?).

 Room Assignments